witheve/docs/v0.3/handbook/libraries/stdlib.md

 ## File

-Watchers that access the filesystem.
-These watchers only work in headless mode.
+A library for accessing the filesystem.
+This library only works when Eve is run in headless mode.

 <table class="libitem">
   <tr>